GET HELP NOW - 100% CONFIDENTIAL - Evidence-based - 24/7 & FREE

 A dual diagnosis, or co-occurring disorder, means that the patient has both a substance abuse problem and some form of mental disorder.
 It is important to manage dual diagnosis because these two conditions are usually comorbid and intensify each other’s impact, complicating the treatment process.

 An integrated treatment approach is essential for effectively addressing both substance abuse and mental health issues simultaneously.
-This approach involves the integration of therapies, counseling, and medical treatment, that is unique to the patient’s condition.
+This approach involves the integration of therapies, counseling, and medical treatment that is unique to the patient’s condition.

 Seeking Professional Help

 One of the most important parts of the recovery process of recovery is to turn to a specialist.
 A dual diagnosis of substance use disorder and mental health disorder needs separate treatment to tackle both conditions.
-Professional treatment often includes a combination of individual therapy, group therapy, medication management, and support services.
+Professional treatment often includes a combination of group therapy, medication management, and support services.

 Seeking Professional Help